 Mark’s unassuming “coach approach” is to get to know clients (teams or individuals), help them identify opportunities, offer a framework for growing—and celebrate progress along the way.

-Certified for the Myers-Briggs Type Indicator® and RightPath, as well as using the ancient concept of temperaments, Mark is also a Certified Professional Leadership Coach.
-He will finish his credentialing with the International Coach Federation in 2021.
+Certified for the Myers-Briggs Type Indicator® and RightPath, as well as using the ancient concept of temperaments, Mark is also a Certified Professional Leadership Coach and a Professional Certified Coach with the International Coach Federation.
 He has a bachelor’s from Eastern Kentucky University and an M.B.A. from the University of Kentucky.

 Mark lives in Berea, Ky. with his wife, two daughters and two sons, who often travel with him when he visits clients.